Skip to content

 Other asset groups, such as property and crypto, are also considered to develop a macro-style approach, which ensures subscribers get a rounded picture of market conditions.
 Indeed, if you’re thinking of investing in stocks ranging from high-yield Procter & Gamble, to growth stocks in emerging markets, then this is the channel to use to lift the lid on their valuations and prospects.

-13. Investing For Beginners
+Investing For Beginners

-Subscribers: 5K
+Subscribers: 5.6K

 The channel digs into the details of corporate reports, filtering and sorting data into a range of bespoke KPIs (Key Performance Indicators).
-This approach makes it possible to establish which of two similar firms are the better investment.
+This approach makes it possible to establish which of two similar firms is the better investment.

 For any YouTube channel, the process of cleaning up the official data and presenting it in a user-friendly format takes considerable time.
 The raw data relating to customer churn at Netflix (NFLX) and Spotify (SPOT) are two such examples.

 However, here on the IFB profile, data is presented in a way that makes it all the more accessible for the beginner trader.
-Indeed, taking advantage of the hard work and endeavours of the IFB Team allows beginner traders to be informed without having to do the number crunching themselves.

-14. Financial Education
+Financial Education

-Subscribers: 719K
+Subscribers: 721K

-The Financial Education channel is a great one-stop-shop for beginner traders who are looking to get insight on upcoming news events.
+The Financial Education channel is a great one-stop-shop for beginner traders who are looking to get insight into upcoming news events.
 The daily videos are fast-moving and entertaining, with channel host Jeremy Lefebvre giving a quick-fire analysis of where trading opportunities might be found.

-Lefebvre is as likely to point out situations to avoid as he is ones which could be worth considering, and that realism has helped him build a following which is 725k subscribers strong since the channel’s establishment in 2016.
+Lefebvre is as likely to point out situations to avoid as he is ones which could be worth considering, and that realism has helped him build a following which is 720k subscribers strong since the channel’s establishment in 2016.
 Indeed, Lefebvre’s trading objectives are as stated on the channel’s ‘About’ page: “I focus most of my time on finding the next home run stocks, running my stock portfolios, help my private stock group members reach 6 figure, 7 figure and 8 figure milestones” (source: Financial Education).

 YOUR CAPITAL IS AT RISK

-15. Mark Tilbury
+Mark Tilbury

-Subscribers: 1.58 Million
+Subscribers: 2.17 Million

 Mark Tilbury’s YouTube channel isn’t one for those looking for stock picks or trading signals.
 However, the fact he has accrued around 1.4m subscribers earns the channel a place on our list of best YouTube channels for beginners.
 The channel here explores the subject of wealth management and how to develop an effective investment mindset.
 It also offers a high-level view on developing a stock portfolio to fit into that plan.

-Topics on this channel include ‘How to Benefit from the 2022 Housing Crash’, ‘The 10 Best Stocks to Buy in Your 20s’ and ‘Why I Sold Tesla’.
+Topics on this channel include ‘How to Benefit from the 2022 Housing Crash’, ‘The 10 Best Stocks to Buy in Your 20s’, and ‘Why I Sold Tesla’.
 Amassing viewership numbers in the range of 2.4, up to 4.2 million, it’s clear.
 That Tilbury’s content has the power to engage.

-The down-to-earth, yet entertaining style of Tilbury’s presentation includes videos outlining the potential pitfalls facing investors.
+The down-to-earth yet entertaining style of Tilbury’s presentation includes videos outlining the potential pitfalls facing investors.
 Risk management is a recurring theme, and that measured approach gives more credence to the videos that do offer up trading ideas, such as what stocks to invest in during a recession.

 YouTube has, for good reason, built a reputation for being one of the best sites for beginners looking to develop their trading skills.
 The range and depth of information available on its channels means that any trader can quickly access information that gives a breakdown on any subject.